Today's Verse: 2 Corinthians 5:17

 Thoughts on Today's Verse...

-We all like "do-overs" - second chances that allow us to do things over, only better.
+We all like "do-overs" - you know, second chances that allow us to do things over, only better.
 God does much better than that for us through his gift of Jesus!
 He allows us to become new again.
-Being the "God of new things" (Isaiah 43:19), he can make us new.
+Being the "God of new things" (Isaiah 43:19), he can make us new, fresh!
 Beyond forgiveness, beyond cleansing, the LORD makes us holy and wholly new through Jesus.
-Let's use the opportunity of a New Year as our springboard to live a fresh, new, and vibrant life for God.
+Let's use the opportunity of a New Year as our emotional springboard to live a fresh, new, and vibrant life for God.
 After all, the old year is gone, and the New Year has come!
 Let's live it for Jesus!

 My Prayer...

 O Lord, thank you for a New Year and a fresh start.
 Please give me wisdom and strength to serve you with integrity and faithfulness in this coming year.
 I pray that your work be done in my life as I offer myself, my plans, and my future to you.
-I pray this through Jesus my intercessor and Lord.
+I pray this through Jesus, my intercessor and Lord.
 Amen.

 Have thoughts on this devotional?
 Leave a comment